zachdixon/timeline-tech-challenge/README.md

 ### A few notes and requirements

-- You cannot change the supplied data at all.
+- You cannot change the supplied data at all, and the data must be used as-is as a JSON file.
+- The timer should be as accurate as possible, including pausing.
+For example, if one second has passed in the "year" and the timeline is paused, the next "year" should come up one second after resuming.
 - Your app only needs to work in the latest Chrome.
 - All of your code should be thoroughly tested and all tests should be passing upon submission.
 - **You must have fun doing this** :dancer: :dancers: :smile:

 [backbone]:   http://backbonejs.org